libretro/mame2003-plus-libretro/README.md

 ## Use 'Full Non-Merged' ROM Collections
 Full Non-Merged ROM set zips include all the files needed to run that game, including any ROMs from 'parent' ROM sets and BIOS sets.
 Using Full Non-merged ROM sets means that every .zip in this collection is complete and can be used stand-alone.

-To configure ClrMamePro to validate or rebuild a Full Non-Merged collection, disable "Separate BIOS Sets" from the "Advanced" menu in both ClrMamePro's Rebuild and Scanner menus.
+To configure ClrMamePro to validate or rebuild a Full Non-Merged collection, use "Non-Merged" mode and disable "Separate BIOS Sets" from the "Advanced" menu in both ClrMamePro's Rebuild and Scanner menus.

-## Multiple lightgun, steering wheel, and "spinner/dial" devices
-MAME 2003-plus has support for multiple mice or touch devices in games that support trackballs, etc.

-MAME 2003-plus also supports one or two spinners/dials via the "Share 2 player dial controls across one X/Y device" core option.

-## Compiling for the Wii
-* To run on Wii's memory constraints some drivers in src/driver.c must be removed.

 ## Directories
 * Some MAME games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
 CHD files should be copied to subfolders within the folder where the MAME ROM zips have been installed. e.g.: